wyncode/c39_bike_shop/README.md

 ## What is it?

 The Bike Shop is the most reliable place to track your bike repairs for both cyclist and bike shop owners by adding your zipcode, selecting your bike shop, choosing your repairs, and tracking them.
-The Bike Shop, made by the bike lover by the bike lover.
+The Bike Shop, made by the bike lover for the bike lover.

 ## Status